Razom: Razom Heroes

 In 2022, Razom Heroes delivered over 500 tons of life-saving supplies totaling $40 million USD.
-Razom packed and delivered over 90,000 first aid kits and over 2,000 medical backpacks, in addition to delivering 50,000 tourniquets to medics.
+Razom packed and distributed over 90,000 first aid kits, 2,000 medical backpacks, and 50,000 tourniquets to frontline medical personnel.
 Razom sourced and supplied 69 cars for medics to use as ambulances.
 Throughout 2022, Razom heroes provided 350 wood stoves, 250 generators, and over 100 power stations to keep Ukrainians warm and connected.

 As of 2024, key areas of support include the provision of essential equipment such as over 6,000 handheld radios for communication and 190 vehicles, including five "Unimog" all-terrain ambulances and six armored Toyota L200s for specialized casualty evacuation.
 Recognizing the importance of basic necessities, the program has also delivered mobile laundry and shower units, manufactured locally, to improve hygiene and comfort for Ukraine's defenders.
 Nearly 36,000 "Kosmichnyj Kharch" meals (high-calorie, ready-to-eat meals designed in collaboration with Ukrainian restaurant company FEST) have been distributed to provide nourishment.